tadeuasarro/TadeuHTMLCapstone/README.md

 # Using Bootstrap

 Hey!
-In this project the main objective was to work on the frontend, by creating a HTML version of [this project right here]().
+In this project the main objective was to work on the frontend, by creating a HTML version of [this project right here](https://www.behance.net/gallery/25563385/PatashuleKE).

 ![screenshot]()

 I've used HTML5, CSS3 and Bootstrap 4.
 Most of the elements are built with a combination of Bootstrap and CSS.
-Except the by the footer, which was entirely made with pure CSS.
+Except by the footer, which was entirely made with pure CSS.

 ## Live Demo